Outsiders as Drawn by an Outsider: Jo Brocklehurst and London After Dark

 Wherever she went, she worked easily in heat and darkness, whether it was sketching in airless Berlin basements or the dim interiors of Amsterdam’s seedy venues.
 She drew dancers, performers, and club kids in seconds, reducing gesture to a decisive line while absorbing the atmosphere around her.
 More than one observer throughout her life has described her ability to draw in darkness, while also wearing multiple pairs of dark shades, specifically describing it as something akin to a superpower.
 “I used to think, ‘How the hell can she draw in a dark club?’
 But she could.
 Later down the line I realized she had a gift.”
 Bricknall said.

 Over the following decades Brocklehurst became enmeshed in the inventive fetish underground that blossomed in London during the 1990s, frequenting nights such as Torture Garden and the Skin Two Rubber Ball at Stallions in Soho, which served as a meeting point for experimental fashion, performance, and music that also attracted both established designers as well as budding fashion students from Brocklehurst’s alma mater of Central Saint Martins, who would come to debut their latest creations on the dance floor, their extreme silhouettes dancing alongside devotees of leather and latex.
-She continued to refuse to be pinned down by age or expectation, guarding herself through her persona, and often visiting together with Isabelle Bricknall, now a full-time designer, and her other friend, anthropologist Ted Polhemus.
+She continued to refuse to be pinned down by age or expectation, guarding herself through her persona, and often visiting together with Isabelle Bricknall, now a full-time designer, and her other friend, American anthropologist Ted Polhemus.

 Brocklehurst accompanied Bricknall regularly to underground gatherings that, before becoming diluted by popularity, drew London’s most inventive figures.
-As Bricknall recalls, “People were experimenting with clothes, music; there were performers like Empress Stah … and the likes of Leigh Bowery, Rachel Auburn, Thierry Mugler and Jean Paul Gaultier; they couldn’t get enough of it!
-Jo would float around with her sketchpads and her crayons and draw all the characters there, from the sublime to the ridiculous… and I mean ridiculous!
+As Bricknall recalls, “People were experimenting with clothes, music; there were performers like Empress Stah and the likes of Leigh Bowery, Rachel Auburn, Thierry Mugler and Jean Paul Gaultier; they couldn’t get enough of it!
+Jo would float around with her sketchpads and her crayons and draw all the characters there, from the sublime to the ridiculous and I mean ridiculous!
 Of course she had her dark glasses and her blonde wig, which acted as a sort of barrier, as she didn’t want people to engage with her, although if someone did bother her she’d just raise an eyebrow and speak in her posh, Joanna-Lumley-like voice, which meant it was time to sod off.
 It would often be my job to go off and find out who it was she’d actually drawn.”

 Isabelle Bricknall, depicted by Brocklehurst during this period as the “Rubber Angel,” had also shown off her work at the clubs.
 As one of her works, she designed futuristic steel body armour with her boyfriend at the time, metalworker Anthony Gregory, as ‘protection’ for women out on nights in the scene.
 Each piece was made specifically with its intended wearer in mind, a group composed of creatives whose work spanned design, dance, and music.

 Brocklehurst asked Bricknall to model the works and produced luminous drawings of her and other club-goers in the armor using reflective neons and metallic inks, including a particular shade of pink so harsh that she insisted male artists were anxious to employ in their own work, transforming her subjects into figures others have compared to classic comic book superheroes.
 She was especially proud of her portraits of women, insisting, “I regard myself as a feminist and for this reason I have been very concerned to paint women to appear strong and confident.”
-In another moment she has spoken about her female portraits: “My women have an aura about them that puts them on the plane of a goddess,” speaking in such religiouis terms was no accident of speech.
+In another moment she has spoken about her female portraits: “My women have an aura about them that puts them on the plane of a goddess,” speaking in such religious terms was no accident of speech.

-The “Rubber Angel” and the armor she designed appeared at club events and at the Ministry of Sound for the launch of Wired magazine, accompanied by Brocklehurst’s paintings as part of a digital experimental presentation.
+The “Rubber Angel” and the armor she designed appeared at club events and at the Ministry of Sound for the launch of Wired Magazine, accompanied by Brocklehurst’s paintings as part of a digital experimental presentation.
 Bricknall recalled wearing the first piece to the 1992 Skin Two Rubber Ball, admirers rushed forward assuming it was plastic, only to discover cold steel beneath their hands, a shock that became woven into the night’s theatrical awe.

 Her engagement with the scene culminated in wider institutional recognition.
 In 1994 the Victoria and Albert Museum included a series of her figure drawings in Street Style, acknowledging the cultural significance of subcultural dress and performance.
 By then she was spending increasing amounts of time in Europe, particularly Amsterdam and Berlin, continuing to carry her sketchbooks through any new clubs and night venues she could find where fashion, ritual, and performance converged.
 Across these nocturnal studies runs a consistent vision: figures rendered with luminous intensity, suspended between sacred icon and underground archetype, their bodies armored, adorned, and reimagined as vehicles of power and self-invention.